 You must pay a self-employment tax on your net earnings.
 This means that you can subtract qualified business income (QBU) deductions from the mix to lower the amount you’re taxed.
 The IRS allows self-employed individuals and small business owners to deduct up to 20% on their pass-through income.

-For example, you can deduct 50% of your self-employment tax on your income taxes.
+For example, you can deduct 50% of your self-employment tax from your income taxes.
 This means that if your Schedule SE states you owe $4,000 of self-employment tax, you can deduct $2,000 on your Form 1040.

 Bottom Line